MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/get-videos.md

 ---
 title: "Search for videos using the Bing Video Search API"
 titleSuffix: Bing Search Services
-description: The Bing Video Search APIfinds and returns relevant videos from the web, it provides several features for intelligent and focused video retrieval on the web.
+description: The Bing Video Search API finds and returns relevant videos from the web.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen